mohitsinha/aspirethemes.github.io/_docs/bold-wordpress.md

 1. Login to the SFTP/FTP account for your site.
 2. Navigate the to the WordPress directory, and follow the path `wp-content/themes.`
-3. Extract `maxima.zip` file (it’s in the zip file you downloaded) and upload the maxima folder.
+3. Extract `bold.zip` file (it’s in the zip file you downloaded) and upload the bold folder.
 4. Once it’s uploaded, go to your WordPress Admin, browse to `Appearance > Themes.`
 5. Click the `Activate` link.